-Literacy New York Greater Capital Region changes lives and builds community by strengthening literacy skills through learner centered education.
-We provide the literacy tools needed to encourage and achieve personal and economic growth and independence for adults in New York's Capital Region.
+We change lives and build community by strengthening literacy skills through learner centered education.
+We provide the tools needed to encourage and achieve personal literacy goals that offer economic growth and independence for adults in New York's Capital Region.